DavidWrightOS/LabsPT13-Resfeber-A-IOS/README.md

 <br><br>

-## Uses Okta authentication to make logging in quick and easy while keeping your personal information safe
+## Uses Okta authentication for quick and secure log in

 <img src="Resources/SignInScreen.png" width="300">&nbsp;&nbsp;
 <img src="Resources/SideMenu.png" width="300">

-- Your saved trips are synced to the cloud so you can access and update your data using multiple devices
+- Your saved trips are synced to the cloud so you can access and update your trip data from multiple devices
-- Trip data is also stored locally on the device, so if you need to activate airplane mode you can still view and make changes to your trips
+- All trip data is also stored locally on the device, so you can still access and update your trips with airplane mode activated

 <br><br>